 - Experience providing quantitative support to non-technical team members

 - Experience in implementation of quantitative methods in a professional environment

 - Experience with Bayesian estimation, stochastics, consumer-level modeling preferred

-Supervisory Operations Research Analyst at Department of Defense Missile Defense Agency in Redstone Arsenal, AL
+Supervisory Operations Research Analyst at Department of Defense Missile Defense Agency in Redstone Arsenal